-Home equity loans are familiar to most home owners.
+Home equity loans are familiar to most homeowners.
 These loans are taken out on the equity you have built up in your home.
 Instead of a home loan that secures the debt the lender is providing by putting your home at stake, your equity in the home is instead at stake, giving you leeway to leverage the mortgage payments you have been diligently sending in for months or years.

-Lenders see this kind of collateral as a way of feeling better about the risk you represent of not paying back the loan, ensuring that there is some kind of recourse should you default.
-This added security can benefit you through reduced interest rates, access to a greater loan amount and other ancillary benefits specific to a particular lender.
+Lenders see this kind of collateral as a way of feeling better about the risk you represent of not paying back the loan, ensuring that there is recourse should you default.
+This added security can benefit you through reduced interest rates, access to a greater loan amount, and other ancillary benefits specific to a particular lender.
 Of course, the amount of money you can borrow is limited by the amount of equity you have built up.
 If you’ve built up $50,000 in equity, don’t expect to be approved for a $200,000 loan.

 The Home Improvement Rub

 Home improvement enters the fray by presenting a second option for financing these specific types of projects.
 Improving an asset being used to secure a loan with the loan money is seen as a favorable situation for a lender.
 Not only do they get the security of knowing there is equity to fall back on, but they also get the knowledge that that asset may rise in value due to improvement efforts, making the loan an even smaller risk.

 This home improvement aspect also opens up a new type of real estate financing that is simply known as a line of credit.
 Lines of credit are common, credit cards being the best example, but that credit is extended based solely on your ability to pay and credit history.
 A line of credit on your home is taken out based on the equity in your property.
 Just as a home equity loan puts your equity on the line, a home equity line of credit does as well.